 Sasuke stops when he notices her standing next to a stone bench on the road.
 “What are you doing out here in the middle of the night?”

-Sasuke seems to consider something for a moment before muttering, “You should go back to bed.”
-He passes her and continues on his way to the village gates.
+Sasuke considers her for a moment before muttering, “You should go back to bed.”
+He passes her and continues on his way to the village gates, certain that the willowy girl cannot alter his conviction.

 He stops again when Sakura starts to cry softly.
 “I’ve always made you angry.
 When we first became genin,” she mumbles, plainly regretful.
 “The day the three of us became a team; the first time I spoke to you alone, I made you mad.”